opensafely/documentation/docs/getting-started.md

 === "Web browser (online)"

-    When you open a Gitpod workspace, Visual Studio Code is ready to use as the default editor.
+    When you open a Gitpod workspace, Visual Studio Code is ready to use as the default editor and has your research repository opened.

-    By default, Visual Studio Code in Gitpod is configured to automatically save the edits to files that you make.
+    **By default, Visual Studio Code in Gitpod is configured to automatically save the edits to files that you make.**

 === "Windows (local)"

     Download and install
     [Visual Studio Code](https://code.visualstudio.com/download).

-    By default, Visual Studio Code on a desktop is not configured to automatically save the edits to files that you make.
-To save changes to files, you can do this manually, via File > Save in the menu bar.
+    **By default, Visual Studio Code on a desktop is not configured to automatically save the edits to files that you make.** To save changes to files, you can do this manually, via **File > Save** in the menu bar.

+    Start Visual Studio Code and use the menu to open your research repository (**File > Open Folder...**)

 ### Add an `age` column

-1. Start Visual Studio Code and use the menu to open your research repository (**File > Open Folder...**)
-2. In the "Explorer" on the left hand side, find and click on the file at `analysis/study_definition.py`.
+1. The "Explorer" on the left hand side lists the files and folders in your research repository.
+Find and click on the `study_definition.py` file inside the `analysis` folder.
 This file specifies the population that you'd like to study (dataset rows) and what you need to know about them (dataset columns).
-3. Add some text so that the file looks like this (new text highlighted):
+2. Add some text so that the file looks like this (new text highlighted):
 ```python linenums="1" hl_lines="14 15 16 17 18 19 20"
 from cohortextractor import StudyDefinition, patients, codelist, codelist_from_csv  # NOQA